Original Perspective

 A brand strategy needs to be an idea.

-Many studies show that the most vital characteristic of a powerful, financially successful brand is differentiation from its competitors (Y&R Brand Asset Valuator, Stern Stuart).
+We believe that what makes you different makes you better.
+In fact, many studies show that the most vital characteristic of a powerful, financially successful brand is differentiation from its competitors (Y&R Brand Asset Valuator, Stern Stuart).
 Yet recent studies show that in fact, very few brands are really distinct from their competitors (Ernst & Young, Greenfield Online/Copernicus).
 So while everyone acknowledges the importance of differentiation, almost no one achieves it.

 Making A Values Connection